Importance of Integrated Supply Chain Management

 The pandemic, travel restrictions, and small business failures led to decreased production and increased demand for essential goods.
 Political instabilities, weather challenges, and other disruptions have also been hard on supply chains.
 The difference between back then and now is today’s customers demand more than just products, more than value for their dollar, and more than speed.
 They demand an experience that is tailored to their lifestyle and preferences.
 But process latency, disconnected systems, and inconsistent supplier performances put supply chains on the back foot.
 Thus, the focus must shift to centralized, cross-functional, and integrated supply chains.

 Supply chain integration refers to connecting and streamlining every step of a product’s life cycle, from procurement of raw materials to production, quality control to packaging, distribution, or supply to final consumption.
-The integrated approach to supply chain management involves complete system transparency from supplier to end customer.
-As a result of connected systems, reliable suppliers, and process efficiencies, businesses can optimize their operations, increase visibility, reduce supply chain lead times, foster collaboration among suppliers, manufacturers, distributors, and retailers, and improve sustainability.
+This integrated approach involves complete system transparency from supplier to end customer.
+As a result of connected systems, reliable suppliers, and process efficiencies, businesses can optimize their operations, increase visibility, reduce supply chain lead times, and foster collaboration among suppliers, manufacturers, distributors, and retailers.

 What is an Integrated Supply Chain?